TreeMax Tree Service

 Do I need a permit to remove a dead tree in Citrus Heights?

-How do I know if my tree is a protected valley oak?
+How do I know if my tree is a protected native oak?

-Valley oaks have distinctive deeply lobed leaves and a broad, spreading canopy.
-If you're not certain of the species, a qualified arborist can identify it.
-The size threshold is 6 inches DBH — use a tape measure around the trunk at 4.5 feet above ground and divide by π (3.14) to get the diameter.
+Valley oaks have distinctive deeply lobed leaves and a broad spreading canopy.
+Interior live oaks and coastal live oaks have smaller, often spiny-edged leaves and are evergreen.
+Blue oaks are found more in foothills and have smaller bluish-green leaves.
+If you’re not certain of the species, a qualified arborist can identify it.
+The size threshold for all native oaks is 6 inches DBH — use a tape measure around the trunk at 4.5 feet above ground and divide by π (3.14) to get the diameter.

 What happens if I remove a protected tree without a permit?